apify/crawlee-python/CONTRIBUTING.md

 We follow the [Google docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for code documentation.
 All user-facing classes and functions must be documented.
 Documentation standards are enforced using [Ruff](https://docs.astral.sh/ruff/).

 Our API documentation is generated from these docstrings using [pydoc-markdown](https://pypi.org/project/pydoc-markdown/) with custom post-processing.
 Additional content is provided through markdown files in the `docs/` directory.
-The final documentation is rendered using [Docusaurus](https://docusaurus.io/) and published to GitHub pages.
+The final documentation is rendered using [Docusaurus](https://docusaurus.io/) and published to GitHub Pages.

 To run the documentation locally, ensure you have `Node.js` 20+ installed, then run: